Ataxia–telangiectasia: Immune system defects and immune-related cancers

 As lymphocytes develop from stem cells in the bone marrow into mature lymphocytes in the periphery, they rearrange special segments of their DNA [V(D)J recombination process].
 This process requires them to make DSBs, which are difficult to repair in the absence of ATM.
 As a result, most people with A–T have reduced numbers of lymphocytes and some impairment of lymphocyte function (such as an impaired ability to make antibodies in response to vaccines or infections).
-In addition, broken pieces of DNA in chromosomes involved in the above-mentioned rearrangements have a tendency to recombine with other genes (translocation), making the cells prone to the development of cancer (lymphoma and leukemia).
+In addition, broken pieces of DNA in chromosomes involved in the aforementioned rearrangements tend to recombine with other genes (translocation), making the cells prone to the development of cancer (lymphoma and leukemia).

 Progeric changes

-Cells from people with A–T demonstrate genomic instability, slow growth and premature senescence in culture, shortened telomeres and an ongoing, low-level stress response.
-These factors may contribute to the progeric (signs of early aging) changes of skin and hair sometimes observed in people with A–T. For example, DNA damage and genomic instability cause melanocyte stem cell (MSC) differentiation which produces graying.
+Cells from patients with A–T exhibit genomic instability, slow growth, and premature senescence in culture, shortened telomeres, and an ongoing, low-level stress response.
+These factors may contribute to the progeric (signs of early aging) changes of skin and hair sometimes observed in people with A–T. For example, DNA damage and genomic instability cause melanocyte stem cell (MSC) differentiation, which produces graying.
 Thus, ATM may be a "stemness checkpoint" protecting against MSC differentiation and premature graying of the hair.